 The ABC Lingo Of Applying To College

 The time is almost here!
-Your child will be applying to college and that most likely also includes applying for financial aid.
+Your child is in high school and will soon be applying to college.
+That most likely also includes applying for financial aid.
 During the process you will come across tons of acronyms: FAFSA, SAR, COA.
 While reading these for the first time can feel overwhelming, it is important to get comfortable with them.
-Below is a primer so that you and your child can get ready to send in those college applications
+Below is a primer so that you and your child can begin the process of selecting colleges to apply to while you both also prepare financially for college expenses.

 1. FAFSA - FAFSA stands for Free Application for Federal Student Aid.
 The FAFSA is the application students fill out in order to determine their financial aid eligibility.
 FAFSA needs to be submitted each academic year.

-3. TAP - The New York State Tuition Assistance Program (TAP) helps eligible New York residents pay tuition at approved schools in New York State.
+3. TAP - The NYS Tuition Assistance Program (TAP) helps eligible New York residents pay tuition at approved schools within New York State.
 Depending on the academic year in which you begin study, an annual TAP award can be up to $5,165.
 Because TAP is a grant, it does not have to be paid back.

 4. EFC - One of the most important acronyms you'll need to know is EFC, which stands for Expected Family Contribution.
-The financial aid staff starts by deciding upon your cost of attendance (COA) at that school.
-They then consider your Expected Family Contribution (EFC).
+The financial aid staff at each college starts by deciding upon your cost of attendance (COA) at that school.
+They then consider your Expected Family Contribution (EFC) based off of your FAFSA.
 They subtract your EFC from your COA to determine the amount of your financial need and therefore how much need-based aid you should qualify for.

 5. SAR - Student Aid Report.
 After you submit FAFSA, you will receive your Student Aid Report (SAR).
 The SAR summarizes the information you provided on the FAFSA, and indicates the Expected Family Contribution (EFC).